crosstheages/public-data/patch-notes.md

 Fixes

 - Duels
-  - Timers at the end of the match (last turn) are re-synchronized.
+  - Players time left at the end of the match (last turn) are re-synchronized.
 Keep in mind that depending on your setup the timers might be a little bit off compared to the server, we are currently exploring ways to improve the synchronization through the game.
   - Whenever a match has been ended by the server, you should now correctly see the victory/defeat screen instead of waiting with the timer at 00:00.
   - Fixed an issue showing the result from previous game instead of the current game.
   - No longer show cards from the previous reconnection on a fresh game.